alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-12-golang-first-web-services.markdown

 categories: programming
 ---

 These are my first steps in Go.
-This time, learning how to build web services in golang.
+This time learning how to build web services in golang.
+I will touch handling requests, json serialization, middleware, logging, database access, concurrency, websockets and templates.

 ### Listening to Incoming Requests

+For building HTTP services, golang comes with all batteries included.
+There's no need to install any additional package, everything is already available in the standard library.
+The APIs are straight forward and the code is short and fast.

 ```golang
 package main